-Most of us at one point or another have been on the receiving end of a break up.
+Most of us at one point or another have been on the receiving end of a breaking up.
 Going through a break up is never easy.
 Here are reasons why we act the way we do, and some things we can do to feel better.

 Bizarre break up behavior may include some of the following: excessively looking at pictures; cyber stalking; listening to voicemails; excessive texting; hating them; loving them.
 Ruminating; trying to figure it out; going over and over (and over!) things in your mind.
 Feeling angry, confused, and still in love.
 Pleading; sobbing; drinking; eating; shopping; drama.
 And this is just a short list!
 Many of these behaviors make no sense, even to the person doing the behaviors.
 However- science has an explanation!
-There are many scientific studies that have looked at the brain going through a break up.

 Here’s how brain chemistry works in the love cycle.
 When you fall in love, the exhilarating rush of pleasure and excitement is caused by the release of the, “feel good” hormones dopamine, serotonin, oxytocin and adrenaline to name a few.
 When we go through a break up, we no longer experience a release of the feel good hormones, so we crash.
 At the exact same time, we experience stress, so the body also releases extra amounts of the stress hormone cortisol.
 In a study by Northwestern University, researchers had participants look at pictures of their exes while monitoring brain activity through an MRI.
 They found that parts of the brain associated with physical pain lit up.
 The brain signals the body that a breakup physically hurts.
 This study also showed that the brain chemistry of someone going through a break up was similar to addicts craving a drug they are withdrawing from.
 Translation, people crave an ex because the brain is in withdrawal during times of a break up.
 This may perhaps explain some of the behaviors mentioned above.
 In the same study, the MRIs showed that even though participants cognitively knew the relationship was over, part of the brain showed that the participant was still looking for a feel good fix.
 Just because the rewards (feel good hormones) were not coming anymore, there weren’t signals to the neurons to no longer expect the reward, thus, they keep firing, waiting for a, “fix.”